Solar lens effect must be taken into account when choosing your MPPT; surges in solar power energy occur regularly.

 40A x ~ 50V = ~ 2000W (or 2kW), roughly the power used by a hot water kettle.

 We have done several upgrades since writing this page some years ago.
-We now have 4000 watts of panels, yet stay on the grid for rainy days, simply for convenience.
+We now have 5.3kW of panels, yet stay on the grid for rainy days, simply for convenience.
 I'm not yet that much of a solar nut!

-Yes, 4000W and a 10kw inverter, are ample for heating water, cooking, using my power tools and even the heavy duty electric lawnmower.
-Plan to go big from the start and save yourself a lot of money and headaches.
+Yes, 5300W and a 10kW inverter, are ample for heating water, cooking, using my power tools and even the heavy duty electric lawnmower.
+Plan to go big from the start and save yourself a lot of money and headaches is my advice.

-On the other hand, reflection doesn't have to do with the concentration of power, if you have a flat mirror, but simply the redirection of light.
-You can't use it to set fire to a piece of paper as you could do with a lens.
+On the other hand, reflection does not have to do with the concentration of power, if you have a flat mirror, but simply the redirection of light.
+You cannot use it to set fire to a piece of paper as you could do with a lens.

-This triple reflection has nothing to do with your proposed solar generator; it's just an exercise in fun, and an appreciation of the beauty of creation.
+This triple reflection has nothing to do with your proposed solar generator; it is just an exercise in fun, and an appreciation of the beauty of creation.

-For just two weeks in the year, once as the great ball of fire moves north, and the other as it retreats south again, we enjoy this triple reflection of the sunshine in our home; it's right around the equinoxes.
+For just two weeks in the year, once as the great ball of fire moves north, and the other as it retreats south again, we enjoy this triple reflection of the sunshine in our home; it is right around the equinoxes.

 The sun beams land on this window opposite which acts as a mirror,

-and the sunshine is reflected... onto the mirror on this sideboard.
+And then the sunshine is reflected onto the mirror on this sideboard below.

 In reflection there is no bending of the sunbeams.